Embracing the Seasons of your Business to find your Flow

 I then like to take a nice long break at Christmas to recoup my energy after a very full-on autumn and to set myself up for the year to come.
-And if I’m running a more high-ticket Mastermind or Mentoring group I come back to that in January getting it set up, doing the 121 strategy sessions and kicking off that programme for the year.
+And if I’m running a more high-ticket Mastermind or Mentoring group (which I’m not offering at the moment) I use January to get it set up, doing the 121 strategy sessions and kicking off that programme for the year.

 From there on, it’s audience building, and “behind the scenes” type projects — and I don’t expect to be bringing in any significant revenue until May.
 But I don’t panic at the 4-5 “fallow” months.
 Instead, they are built into the design of my business and actually I love the sense of relief at not needing to keep my foot on the “sales pedal” all year round – and that’s even though I love sales!

 Summer: Lean in or out?

 What about you?
-Do you have months where it’s always quiet and it would be less stressful for you to simply design your business around it?
+Do you have months where it’s always quiet and it would be less stressful for you to simply design your business around it than push and hustle?
 Do your clients go away in the summer?
 Do you like to take off and have a break when the weather is great, or do you perhaps run a business where it’s peak season over the summer months and you take your downtime over the winter?

-We each have unique circumstances we are working with — children at school, elderly parents, health conditions, so of course there is no ‘one size fits all’ equation for when we MUST “crack on”.
+We each have unique circumstances we are working with — children at school, elderly parents, health conditions, so of course there is no ‘one size fits all’ solution.
 If you’re at the beginning stages of your business, chances are you’re still learning about the natural rhythms of your business and it could take a couple of years for you to pick up on industry seasons, your productivity seasons, and finding your flow in the way you want.
 And that’s OK too.
 If you understand that, it helps you embrace the journey rather than fighting against it.